 Special rules apply to the import and export of vegetables, fruit, plants, animals and animal products.
 The Dutch Food and Consumer Product Safety Authority (NVWA) supervises compliance with these rules.
 Visit the NVWA website for more information (in Dutch).

 You sell your products through a platform such as Etsy, Amazon or E-Bay to consumers in EU countries.
 And you also sell them through your own online store.
 Brexit has consequences for this trade to the United Kingdom (UK).
 Consider, for example, delays in deliveries or the payment of VAT.
-Read more about selling through online shops (in Dutch).
+Read more about e-commerce in the UK.

 Dual use goods